-LABEL DESCRIPTION the NAS on every have it reboot ev power on, power off, and reboot schedules.
-For example, you could have one schedule to turn morning, at 8:00, another schedule to turn it off every evening at 18:00, and a third schedule to ery Friday at 14:00.
-The eading cell to sort the schedules by that column's criteria.
-Click the heading cell again to reverse the sort or der. Туре This field displays whether the power control schedule has the NAS turn on, turn off, or reboot.
-Frequency This field shows how often (monthly, weekly, or daily) the NAS is to apply this power control schedule.
+LABEL DESCRIPTION This table lists the power on, power off, and reboot schedules.
+For example, you could have one schedule to turn the NAS on every morning, at 8:00, another schedule to turn it off every evening at 18:00, and a third schedule to have it reboot every Friday at 14:00.
+Click a column's heading cell to sort the schedules by that column's criteria.
+Click the heading cell again to reverse the sort order.
+Type This field displays whether the power control schedule has the NAS turn on, turn off, or reboo Frequency This field shows how often (monthly, weekly, or daily) the NAS is to apply this power contro schedule.
 Execute Time This field shows when the NAS is to use this power control schedule (when the NAS is to turn on, turn off, or reboot).